-You’ve got a bug that’s crawled onto your ceiling and parked there, possibly for the rest of its life.
+You’ve got a bug or beetle that’s crawled onto your ceiling and parked there, possibly for the rest of its life.
 Or it’s in a tight crevice somewhere.
 You want to get rid of it, but you can’t reach it.

 I figured this tip out after I was on crutches for a brief time, and realized they were perfect for this.
 But you can make your own tool.